IIC3585-2024/wasm-group-09/README.md

 2. Navigate to the project directory: `cd wasm-daw`
 3. Compile the C code to WebAssembly using Emscripten: `emcc -O3 -s WASM=1 -o prime_factors.js prime_factors.c -sEXPORTED_FUNCTIONS="['_findPrimeFactors','_malloc','_free']" -sEXPORTED_RUNTIME_METHODS=ccall,cwrap,getValue`
 4. Open the `index.html` file in your browser to run the application.
-5. Or you can access the application through the following link: https://calm-sky-0fd72b00f.5.azurestaticapps.net

 ## Usage